MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-cs.md

 ## Initialize the list of enabled widgets on startup

 When our widget provider is first initialized, it's a good idea to ask **WidgetManager** if there are any running widgets that our provider is currently serving.
 It will help to recover the app to the previous state in case of the computer restart or the provider crash.
 Call **WidgetManager.GetDefault** to get the default widget manager instance for the app.
 Then call [GetWidgetInfos](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.widgetmanager.getwidgetinfos), which returns an array of [WidgetInfo](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.providers.widgetinfo) objects.
 Copy the widget IDs, names, and custom state into the helper struct **CompactWidgetInfo** and save it to the **RunningWidgets** member variable.
-Paste the following code into the constructor for the **WidgetProvider** class.
+Paste the following code into the class definition for the **WidgetProvider** class.

 ```csharp
 // WidgetProvider.cs